The 90-SECOND NEWBERY Film Festival

 4. Upload your videos to YouTube or Vimeo or whatever and send me the link at kennedyjames [at] gmail [dot] com.
 Make the subject line be “90 SECOND NEWBERY” and please tell me your name, age, where you’re from, and whatever other comments you’d like to include, including whether you’d like me to link to your personal site.
 You can give an alias if you want; I understand privacy concerns.

 5. Sending the link to me grants me (James Kennedy) the right to post it on my blog and to other websites where I sometimes post content (like Facebook, Twitter, etc.) and to share at public readings, school visits—and hopefully the “90-Second Newbery” Film Festival screenings!

-6. The deadline for the THIRD annual 90-Second Newbery Film Festival is December 10, 2013.
+6. The general deadline for the SEVENTH annual 90-Second Newbery Film Festival is January 12, 2018.